Keep your whānau safe from measles

 These early symptoms usually last around 4-5 days.

-Second stage
+Second Stage

 A rash appears between 3-7 days of illness, starting on the face, moving behind the ears and down the body to the hands and feet.
-The rash tends to last around 5 to 6 days, before is begins to fade.
+The rash tends to last around 5 to 6 days, before it begins to fade.

 Treating measles at home